Talend/component-runtime/talend-component-maven-plugin/src/it/web/README.md

 ## How To
 If you are part of Talend
-- Request to be part of the XXX group in XXX Tenant
+- Request to be part of the connectors group in rd.aws.eu.talend.com Tenant

 If you are not part of Talend
 - Import the test project form (/talend-component-maven-plugin/src/it/web/test) in your API Tester DRIVE

 ## REMARK
-If your server is running in a wsl container, but your API Tester is under windows, you wou have to replace localhost by your IP over the wsl network (ifconfig)
+If your server is running in a wsl container, but your API Tester is under windows, you have to replace localhost by your IP over the wsl network (ifconfig is your friend)